Honduran families' feud led to triple homicide in Lawrence

 LAWRENCE, Ind.
 (WISH) — Warring families from Honduras led to a triple homicide in a Sunday night shootout on a parking lot at 42nd Street and North Post Road, police say.

-One person fatally shot tried to stop the fight; Daniel Morales got caught in the crossfire.
+One person fatally shot tried to stop the fight; Daniel Morales, 31, got caught in the crossfire.

 Police say the fight involved two groups: the Antunez and Escobar families.
-The two families have been fighting over land in Honduras, and Juan Escobar and Candido Antunez brought that feud to the United States.
+The two families have been fighting over land in Honduras, and Juan Escobar and Candido Antunez, 35, brought that feud to the United States.
 Police found Escobar and Antunez dead at the shooting scene.

 Witnesses told police that, in Honduras, the Antunez family killed two members of the Escobar family: Escobar’s father and brother.